 The set-up of three experienced musicians (Palúch, Comendant and Ragan) has existed since 2004.
 The music they make is based on interfacing of jazz and folkore music (Slovak and Moldavian), coloured by elements of jazz music.
 The repertoire of the trio includes arrangements of jazz standards and their original compositions.
 The trio recorded its first CD “Pacora Trio” in 2005 in Hevhetia publishing house.
 Shortly after the release, the CD received a positive response both at home and abroad (a 4-star rating in the prestigious BBC Music Magazine – June 2006).
 Soon, Pacora started to perform abroad - in top concert venues of jazz and worldmusic (the Czech Republic, Austria, Great Britain, Germany, Italy, Rome, Greece, Poland, Denmark).
 In 2007 the trio was invited by the director of Brno Philharmonic Orchestra to perform the compositions of Pacora in arrangements for orchestra.
 It has been a success and it is regularly performed with prominent orchestras (Slovak Philharmonic, Brno Philharmonic Orchestra, Zlín Philharmonic, Bratislava Chamber Soloists and Slovak Sinfonietta).
 Pacora has made recordings for Czech and Slovak TV and radio, Austrian ORF and for films.
-Presently, the trio is recording a new album that is to be released in the first months of 2009.

 He was born in Čadca in 1977.
 He attended the Music school under Dana Majdáková in Kysucké Nové Mesto.
 At the Conservatory in Žilina he took lessons from professor Bohumil Urban.
 He graduated from the Academy of Music Performing Arts in Bratislava where he studied under professor Bohdan Warchal.
 In his childhood he devoted himself to folklore music under the leadership of his father.
 During his studies at the conservatory he started to occupy himself with jazz and he started playing it at the university.
 His presence at major local festivals of jazz, folklore music, classical music and other genres made him well-known.
 He has given concerts in the majority of European countries and in the USA; he has recorded both for the Czech and Slovak Radio Station and TV as well as for the Austrian ORF.
 He has recorded about 40 albums as a studio musician.
 He composes and arranges music.
 He has composed music for the performance of Slovak Folklore Artistic Group and also for two short films titled “Ábelov čierny pes (Abel's black dog)” and “Chyťte ho (Catch him)”.
 He is a member of the following ensembles: PACORA (Marcel Comendant- cimbalom, Róbert Ragan-bass) ALFA (Daniel Buranovský- piano, Boris Lenko- accordion, Ján Kriglovský-bass) Acoustic Colours (Michal Vavro- guitar, Juraj Griglák- bass guitar, Igor Sabo- percussions, Luboš Novotný- dobro guitar) Bass Friends (Juraj Griglák- bass guitar, Peter Solárik- drums, Matúš Jakabčic- guitar) Solamente Naturali Bratislava Chamber Soloists Nothing but Swing Trio (Klaudius Kováč- piano, Róbert Ragan - bass, Peter Solárik- drums)